How to Build a Basic Sinatra App - Part 1 Basic Setup

 gem 'rackup'

-Put the Ruby version number in the .ruby_version
+Put the Ruby version number in the .ruby-version

 file: